miallo/nuggit/src/01_init/README.md

 # Nuggits

 This is an explanation/game on how to use the version control system `git`.
+It is not intended that you use other tools like `grep` to find the flags, but instead find them with the builtin git commands.

 For many day-to-day tasks the graphical user interfaces for it might well work, but it will definitely get to its limits on this challenge, since it will get into the nitty-gritty details (if you want) so it is recommended to use the command line instead.